tjanczuk/edge/README.md

 ");
 ```

 Edge.js creates a `Func<object,Task<object>>` delegate in CLR that allows .NET code to call the Node.js function asynchronously.
-You can use the standard TPL mechanisms or the async/await keywords to conveniently await completion of the asynchornous Node.js function:
+You can use the standard TPL mechanisms or the async/await keywords to conveniently await completion of the asynchronous Node.js function:

 ```c#
 var result = await func(".NET");